Bittrex VS Bitfinex: Crypto Exchange Comparison

 Bittrex vs Bitfinex: The Comparison

 The only disadvantage is that Bittrex doesn’t allow users to make fiat deposits.
 The company has been aware of this shortfall and made attempts to amend this.
-As of June 2019, Bittrex includes an option for USD trading for traders who have passed the KYC test, regardless of the type of account (personal or corporate).
+As of June 2019, Bittrex includes an option for USD trading for new users who have passed the KYC test, regardless of the type of account (personal or corporate).
 To familiarize yourself with this even better, visit their website to check out the full list of eligible countries and trading conditions.

 The team behind Bittrex has years of experience in cybersecurity.
 They’ve thought things through and devised a well-protected platform.
 They use two types of wallets – an “air-gapped” cold wallet which stores the majority of customers’ funds unplugged from the Internet, and an online hot wallet for the remaining 2% of the funds.